sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     ![Screenshot showing how to define privileges.](./media/nw-defined-privileges.PNG "Defining Privileges window")

-10. Finally, navigate to **Membership**.
-    - Select the **Roles** box.
-    - Add the **azure_pg_admin** role.
-    - Do not select the checkbox next to the role name (this user will not be granting the azure_pg_admin role to others).
+10. Finally, under **Membership**, select the **Roles** box and add the **azure_pg_admin** role.
+Do not select the checkbox next to the role name (this user will not be granting the azure_pg_admin role to others).
+Select **Save**.
-    - Select **Save**.

 Our configuration in pgAdmin is now complete.

 ### Task 6: Create an ora2pg project structure

-**ora2pg** allows database objects to be exported in multiple files so that is simple to organize and review changes.
-In this task, you will create the project structure that will make it easy to do this.
+ora2pg allows database objects to be exported in multiple files, meaning that it is simple to organize and review changes.
+In this task, we will show you how to create this project structure.

 1. Open a command prompt window and navigate to `C:\ora2pg`.